orlp/polymur-hash/README.md

 hash altogether.

-Needless to say, PolymurHash passes the full [SMHasher suite](https://github.com/rurban/smhasher/) without any failures.
+Needless to say, PolymurHash passes the full [SMHasher suite](https://github.com/rurban/smhasher/) without any failures[*](https://github.com/rurban/smhasher/issues/114#issuecomment-1587631635).
 For the proof of the collision rate, see [`extras/universality-proof.md`](extras/universality-proof.md).